 The biggest difference between my setup and your setup might be our configuration files.
 In Unix world we call them dotfiles.
-Dotfiles are just files whose filename starts with a dot and will be hidden by default in our file managers.
+Dotfiles are files whose filename starts with a dot and hidden by default in our file managers.

 Usually we have several machines that we use consequently, and we want all those machines to share the same environment.
-And that’s why most most people will have have own collection of dotfiles stored somewhere so they can easily migrate them over to their new machine.
+And that’s why most most people will have their own collection of dotfiles stored somewhere so they can easily migrate them over to their new machines.

 This could be easily achieved without having any software, you can just store them in your Github repository right?
 Right, but not everything will go as you want it to be.
 Here’s my take on what problem you might encounter:

 - Sometimes you have different versions of programs that needs changes in the dotfiles